-The starting date of the project activity was 01 May 2005.
 The expected operational lifetime of the project is more than 20 years.
-A fixed 10-years crediting period has been selected starting on 01 April 2008.
+A fixed 10-years crediting period has been selected starting on 15 August 2008 or registering date.

-The new feeding algorithms integrated to Anode Effect Early Detection Algorithm is to be implemented during 2007 and the goal is to obtain a reduction to less than 0.1 AE/potday.
+The new feeding algorithms integrated to Anode Effect Early Detection Algorithm was to be implemented during 2007 and the goal is to obtain a reduction to less than 0.1 AE/potday.